What is mill scale?

 How do you remove mill scale with the MontiPower removal tools?

 The Bristle Blaster® from MontiPower combines simplicity with a perfect result.
 The simple operation of the manually operated tool ensures that you can remove the mill scale from your steel yourself in no time.
 How do you remove the mill scale?
 The Bristle Blaster® features a rotating brush with specially designed, patented curved tips.
 Because these curved brush tips are released with great force from behind the accelerator bar of the Bristle Blaster®, the tips immediately retract from the surface.
 This not only removes the mill scale perfectly, but also creates a beautiful, new bonding layer due to the imprint of the points.
 The technology of the power tools makes the Bristle Blaster® not only the ideal tool for removing mill scale, but also, for example, an ideal alternative to sandblasting.
+It is therefor used for many markets, such the welding industry, industrial sector, or the marine sector.
+Besides mill scale removal, our surface preparation tools also remove rust, paint, copper slag, or other dirt.

 The Bristle Blaster® combines the ability to produce an abrasive blasted finish with the high mobility and flexibility of a portable hand-held tool.